Masque (comics): Fictional character biography

 Keeping an eye on the X-Men mansion, Masque has Bliss kidnap Jean Grey and later Banshee, using his powers on both to disfigure them: Jean Grey gets tentacle arms while Banshee's mouth has been erased from his face.
 He also kidnaps Callisto and Colossus, whose body is warped to become a replica of his armored form.
 The mutant Forge rescues the four and while Callisto is able to force Masque to restore Colossus's humanity, the villain refuses to restore Jean Grey or Banshee.
 Luckily, Forge creates a device that resets Jean and Banshee's bodies to their original forms after they leave the Morlock tunnel.
-Masque would fight Jean Grey again, when X-Factor and Ghost Rider Danny Ketch came to the aid of a young Morlock named Angel, who alerted them of Masque's desire to warp the bodies of the children of the Morlock community.
+Masque would fight Jean Grey again, when X-Factor and Ghost Rider came to the aid of a young Morlock named Angel, who alerted them of Masque's desire to warp the bodies of the children of the Morlock community.
 He also encountered Caliban again, now a giant muscular mutant thanks to a deal he made with Apocalypse and fought Cable and the New Mutants.

 By this point, Masque is now training the Morlocks to become his own personal army and starts talking about staging raids against the people on the surface.
-The war talk frightens the Morlock known as Feral, who flees the tunnels and seeks sanctuary with the New Mutants.
+The war talk frightens the Morlock Feral, who flees the tunnels and seeks sanctuary with the New Mutants.
 Cable accepts her onto his team and when Masque comes calling to collect her, Cable kills Masque's bodyguard and given the warning that if he attacks Cable and his friends again, Cable will kill Masque.

-Feeling humiliated by Cable, Masque and Feral's sister Thorn enter into an alliance with Toad's Brotherhood of Evil Mutants and launch an attack against Cable and the New Mutants (now called X-Force).
+Feeling humiliated by Cable, Masque and Feral's sister Thornn ally with Toad's Brotherhood of Evil Mutants and launch an attack against Cable and the New Mutants (now called X-Force).
 The battle does not go well for Masque, as Shatterstar kills him with one of his swords.
 Prior to his death, Cable vows to decapitate Masque and carry his head on a pike into the Morlock tunnels as a warning to his people.
-Instead, Cable opts to take Masque's bloody robe and mark into the tunnels with it as a proclamation that Masque was dead.
+Instead, Cable opts to take Masque's robe and mark into the tunnels with it as a proclamation that Masque was dead.